nhthn/SCMIR/README.txt

 THIS IS NOT THE REAL SCMIR!
-I provide this temporary fork only to fix a few bugs in SCMIR that render it unusable in recent versions of SuperCollider.
-Nick is currently working on the next version of SCMIR, and presumably these issues will be fixed when that is released.
+Nick is working on the next release.
+I provide this temporary fork only to fix a few bugs in the latest official release that render it unusable in recent versions of SuperCollider.

 README